An easy, healthy Baked Vegan Blueberry Donut recipe with lemon glazing for a delicious vegan breakfast recipe.

 Next, hold the donuts by placing a thumb in the center and dip them down into the glazing.

-Remove from the glazing and wait few seconds above the bowl to let the extra glazing drip into the bowl.
+Remove from the glazing and wait for a few seconds above the bowl to let the extra glazing drip into the bowl.

 These Vegan Baked Blueberry Donuts taste like blueberry muffins with a slightly chewier texture, specific to donuts.